mdb/mdb.github.io/content/blog/2022-07-14-demystifying-terraform-provider-development.md

 ## Tying it together

 In summary, provider implementation is largely composed of boilerplate-ish configuration code implementing the above-described types.
-Most of the provider-specific business logic is confined to the individual CRUD functions associated with individual resources, and itself mostly focused on provider-API-interaction and the surrounding reading and writing of Terraform state.
+Most of the provider-specific business logic is confined to the individual CRUD functions associated with individual resources, and is itself mostly focused on provider-API-interaction and the surrounding reading and writing of Terraform state.
 Then, finally, a `main.go` provides the entry point for the provider program.

 To learn more: